pshushereba/pshushereba/README.md

 ## 📖 What I am currently reading

-- The Almanack of Naval Ravikant
+- Radical Candor by Kim Scott

 ## 📫 Where to find me